Condemned downtown Parkersburg building to be razed

 The Art Center paid around $70,000 for the property with funds specifically donated for the intended purpose of demolition and beautification, Hayhurst said.

 In November 2016, the code department of the city of Parkersburg issued a condemnation notice on the structure and a stop-work order.
-The city was unable to contact Ugim, who lives in a foreign nation.
+The city was unable to contact Adie Boniface Ugim, who bought the building in 2013 and lives in a foreign nation.

 The 113-year-old building was placed on the National Register of Historic Places in 1982.
 The adjacent building at 807 Market St. was once a doctor’s office and an office for the postal union.